oresat/oresat-linux/octavo_eeprom_flasher/README.rst

 Connect the Raspi Pico to laptop (give it power).

 The Raspi Pico will blink every second until it is done writing the value to the EEPROM.
-The LED will stay off once done.
+The LED will stay on once done.

 .. note:: The Raspi Pico script may finish before it toggles the led.